Pale Skin: It's More Than A Trend

 If it is in fact “in” to be pale, hey, that's great!
 That means fewer people will see occurrences of melanoma and other skin cancer related to UV ray exposure.
-That's excellent.
+Reducing the risk of skin cancer with pale skin--that's excellent.
 It is, indeed, the direction we would all like to see skin care move.

 What happens when the trend fades?

 Where we have a problem is when the fashion pendulum swings the other way once more.
 How many people will continue to faithfully use sunscreen?
 How many fashion-forward folks will maintain that healthy shade of pale when surrounded by tan arms and legs again?
 Can you think of anyone who may be swept away to the tanning salon again as soon as it appears that sun-kissed skin is in?

 Enter the advocate.
 That's you.
 It's also me.
 The ultimate health of our skin depends on our ability and willingness to make a decision based on research, common sense, and a desire to live our best lives for as long as we are able.
 Though all skin cancers aren't caused by exposure to UV rays, the likelihood of developing skin cancers following sunburns and excessive tanning increases as long as those habits continue.
 Speak up.
 Spread the word.
 Share your thoughts, and tell your story.
 Tell someone that being healthy has and will always be the “in” thing.